Metropolitan Council Underutilized Business Program (MCUB)

 MCUB Participation Contract Goals for Locally Funded Projects

 Project contracts will include MCUB participation goals if they meet the following three requirements:

 The contract value is more than $100,000

-OEO staff sets specific participation goals on each project contract.
 All bidders/proposers for projects with MCUB goals will be required to meet the MCUB goal percentage.
-If the bidder/proposers is not able to meet the goal they may receive a waiver from OEO based on their good faith efforts.
+If the bidder/proposers is not able to meet the goal they may receive a waiver from OEO based on their Good Faith Efforts (PDF).